top of page

 The STENA CAMBRIA seen arriving in the British port of Newhaven in 1998, during her first season on the Dieppe-Newhaven line.
 This was also her first year under P&O Stena Line, being the only ship of the newly-established company which kept her name intact.
 Picture taken by Dr Allan Ryszka-Onions and published on www.shipspotting.com.

 After only one season under P&O Stena Line, the STENA CAMBRIA soon found herself left off the company's plans.
 Indeed, in 1999, her owners terminated their service on the Dieppe-Newhaven line.
 The ELITE rejoined Stena Line as the STENA LYNX III on the Irish Sea, while the STENA CAMBRIA was listed for sale and was sent for lay-up in Zeebrugge.
 She did not stay there for a long time, however, as she was immediately sold to the Spanish company Umafisa.
 The latter was founded in 1985, its name being the acronym for Unión Maritima de Formentera e Ibiza Sociedad Anónima, or 'Maritime Union of Formentera and Ibiza Anonymous Company'.
 It was launched as a company that would establish a ferry connection between the Balearic islands of Ibiza and Formentera.
 It was led by Abel Matutes, a well-known Spanish businessman who operated the shipping group Pitra, and who also went on to become the Spanish Minister of Foreign Affairs.
 The company began service on the Ibiza-Formentera line with the small newly-built sister ships ESPALMADOR and IBIZA.
 During the 1990s, as the ferry market on the Balearic Sea and on the Alboran Sea was experiencing a considerable boom, the company sought to connect Ibiza with mainland Spain.
 They proceeded to buy the Greek ferry MYRTOS of Nea Pnoi Shipping, which had been the well-known ARGOSTOLI of Ionian Lines (1977-1990) and then of Seven Islands Lines (1990-1992), having had a productive career on the Ionian Sea.
 Upon her arrival in Spain, she was renamed ISLA DE IBIZA and was assigned to operate on the Dénia-Ibiza line under the Pitra brandname.
-The services on the Balearic Islands continued to be performed under fierce competition, most notably the giants Trasmediterránea, Iscomar, local company Trasmapi, Argentinian company Buquebus (under its Western Mediterranean Sea division), Isnasa and its subsidiary Flebasa Lines.
+The services on the Balearic Islands continued to be performed under fierce competition, most notably the giants Trasmediterránea, Iscomar, local company Trasmapi, the Argentinian company Buquebus (under its Western Mediterranean Sea division), Isnasa and its subsidiary Flebasa Lines.
 However, in 1998, the latter two companies experienced severe financial difficulties, which eventually led to its collapse.
 This in turn resulted in longtime Isnasa manager Adolfo Utor creating the new company Baleària, which became one of the dominant forces of the Spanish ferry market from the 2000s onwards.
 With the demise of the two companies, Umafisa believed that it was a good opportunity to further invest in the traffic between mainland Spain and Ibiza.
 They first bought the ferry CIUDAD DE ZARAGOZA from Trasmediterránea in order to have her supplement the ISLA DE IBIZA.
 The ship was renamed ISLA DE TAGOMAGO and was deployed on the Dénia-Ibiza-Palma line during the summer of 1999, under the Pitra brandname.
 But investments did not stop there.
 Indeed, Umafisa also aimed to have a ship based in Barcelona, which was the main hub of the Balearic Sea.
 After searching for a ferry that would be performing this service, they decided to buy the STENA CAMBRIA from P&O Stena Line in 1999.

 After 19 years operating in the United Kingdom, including 13 of them on the Channel, the STENA CAMBRIA left these seas forever, as she began the second part of her career on the Mediterranean Sea.
 She arrived in Gijón in order to undergo yet another conversion, which would enable her to comply with the sailing requirements of the new seas on which she was going to operate.
 Having been a day ferry throughout her entire spell under her previous owners, she required several upgrades in terms of passenger accommodation, as she would be conducting trips during the night, at longer lengths than those that she had been serving on the Channel and on the Irish Sea.
 Altogether, she underwent her first major refit since the time during which she was still sailing under Sealink British Ferries, as Stena Line never sought to upgrade her during the 1990s.
 Her stern was further extended, while the aft section was further refitted, with the former onboard supermarket store being replaced by the addition of several passenger cabins.
 Her lounge areas were upgraded in order to add more luminosity and overall appeal to passengers, while she also saw a new restaurant and a self-service area.
 During the conversion, she was renamed ISLA DE BOTAFOC.
 She was therefore named after the small islet of Botafoc, which is located right next to the port of Ibiza and features a well-known lighthouse that serves as a guide for ships entering and leaving the port of the famous Balearic island.
 The ship also bore the Spanish flag, and was registered in Santa Cruz de Tenerife.